fredericorecsky/fredericorecsky.github.io/index.md

 The actual format of blogs is not that good to work as a catalog of information.
 I don't think that of most of cases date are not relevant, but version is.

-### List of notes:

-Here is the list of my notes, more or less by topic, some of them are not finished or just a command to rememeber later.